KNIGHTTH0R/crisees/README.md

 My Honours dissertation on the subject is available on my personal website.
 [You can find the complete PDF that was submitted to the examiners here.](http://bit.ly/maxwell-honours-pdf)

 ## Project Status
 This project is archived; I am no longer actively maintaining this software.
-The source code is provided here as-is, and has been put here to show the world *that I can code.*
+The source code is provided here as-is, and has been put here to show the world *that I can code.* Note that I didn't know much about environments back then; I don't have a `requirements.txt` file to hand.
+From my old development VM, I had the following installed.

+* Python 2.7.2
+* Django 1.3
+* Whoosh 1.8.3

+Old stuff; again, this is here for achival purposes.